SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ## Notes
-&nbsp;&nbsp;In order to achieve the goal,
+&nbsp;&nbsp;In order to achieve the goal, I need to think of some ways to use semaphore